 - Elevated blood pressure

-Insulin resistance becomes especially concerning over time.
-The American Diabetes Association has discussed links between excess growth hormone exposure and impaired glucose regulation [4].
+Insulin resistance becomes especially concerning over longer use.
+The American Diabetes Association has discussed documented links between excess growth hormone exposure and impaired glucose regulation [4].

 - Facial thickening